-We can employ the techniques used to examine the massive scalar electrodynamics to investigate the effective potential in the Standard Model.
+We can employ the techniques used to examine the above Yukawa model to investigate the effective potential in the Standard Model.
 If we have a single $SU(2)$ Higgs doublet with a classical potential

 and $SU(2)$ coupling $g$, U(1) coupling $g^\prime$, $SU(3)$ coupling $g_3$ and top quark Yukawa coupling $h$, then the following logarithms appear in radiative corrections to the effective potential